-I may have taken the definition of this dish rather lightly, but my mine does involve corn chips, a spicy red tomato sauce and nutritional yeast (the cheese sub).
+I may have taken the definition of this dish rather lightly, but mine does involve corn chips, a spicy red tomato sauce and nutritional yeast (the cheese sub).

-If I do say so myself, my version of Chilaquiles is finger licking amazing, and I've come to realised just how much I appreciate Mexican cuisine; they've nailed bringing different flavours & textures to create dishes with incredible flavour sensations!
+If I do say so myself, my version of Chilaquiles is finger licking amazing, and I've come to realise just how much I appreciate Mexican cuisine; they've nailed bringing different flavours & textures to create dishes with incredible flavour sensations!

 by.Chloe here in London actually do a similar menu item and I absolutely love it!